floriatsui/buddy_allocator/README.md

 # Buddy Allocator
 Goal is to create a really simple memory allocator using the buddy allocator algorithm a la how Linux manages physical memory.
-The motivation behind this is I remember seeing a buddy allocator in practice and
+The motivation behind this is I remember seeing a buddy allocator in practice and being absolutely baffled by what was happening.
+And what better way to understand something by implementing it myself.
+The implementation I remember seeing laid out everything in a binary tree layout, which does make a lot of sense.
+I did not following that implementation.
+I instead

 I want to try writing this in both C and Rust, starting with C...

 ## APIs supported:
-- allocating the number of pages
+- allocating the number of pages: `alloc_blocks(order)` where order means I would like 2^order number of pages
-- freeing the pages allocated
+- freeing the pages allocated: `free_blocks(addr, order)` where addr is the address returned from an alloc call and order is the order originally passed in.
+Yes, I recognize that this puts a lot of responsibility on the developer using the API to maintain the order.
+Maybe this can be something I can address in the future, but I wanted to keep this design as easy as possible.
+So, my apologies, the developer will have to remember.

 ## General Plan:
 - create one large block at the start